-But it’s not all about the glamour; I wanted to show that disabled people can be intelligent as well as beautiful and sexy.
-I have a Ph.D in clinical psychology, and so I like to mix this with popular culture to entice people to listen and to open their minds.
+But it’s not all about the glamour; I wanted to show that disabled people can be intelligent as well.
+I have a PhD in clinical psychology, and so I like to mix this with popular culture to entice people to listen and to open their minds.

-Having had almost zero dating experience, and have been met by extraordinary amounts of rejection, many feel that romance is not possible, and the rest of society reinforces this attitude.
-But through my practice, I work with clients on building dateable self-esteem as well as working on ways to make dating easier and facilitate romance.
+Having had almost zero dating experience, and having been met by extraordinary amounts of rejection, many feel that romance is not possible – and the rest of society reinforces this attitude.
+But through my practice, I work with clients on building dateable self-esteem, as well as working on ways to make dating easier and facilitate romance.

 Then, a very thrilling moment occurred that would help to catapult this aim into the spotlight.
 Fashion designer Carrie Hammer asked me to be a model in her runway show.
 She decided to use ‘role’ models instead of the traditional runway models, and was featuring entrepreneurs, CEOs, and other business executives.